 What People Say

-Buyers frequently mention that this unit punches above its weight — plenty of cutting power in a compact package — and they like the pilot arc for dealing with rust or painted stock.
-The LED display and app features get called out for making adjustments simpler, and the air-pressure readout is appreciated for consistent results.
+Buyers frequently mention that this unit punches above its weight.
+Plenty of cutting power in a compact package.
+The pilot arc handles rust or painted stock well, and the LED display and app features simplify adjustments.
+The air-pressure readout is appreciated for consistent results.

-On the flip side, people often complain about the barbed air fitting and note that performance is noticeably better on 240V; a few users also reported setup or early-failure issues.
+On the flip side, the barbed air fitting is a common complaint, and performance is noticeably better on 240V.
+A few users also reported setup or early-failure issues.

 Overall Sentiment: Positive